Trustee from the Toolroom: Footnotes

 Trustee from the Toolroom was voted #27 on the Modern Library Readers' list of the top 100 novels.
 The top ten in that poll included four works by Ayn Rand and three by L. Ron Hubbard and according to David Ebershoff, Modern Library's publishing director, "the voting population [was] skewed."

 Shute describes Keith Stewart and his wife as living in the very house in South Ealing, London, where Shute himself was born and brought up.
-There is a faithful description of the property and of the modest way of life that went on there.
+There is a faithful description of the property and of its occupants' modest way of life.

 The gimmick, devised in the novel by Keith Stewart to bring back to UK the diamonds needed for his niece's trust, is never made explicit, although easily figured by the reader.